ipfs-inactive/interface-js-ipfs-core/SPEC/NAME.md

 **Example:**

 Imagine you want to publish your website under IPFS.
-You will need to use the `ipfs files add` API to add your files, but every time you make a change to the website, its multihash will change too.
-That's why the `name` API comes in handy.
+You can use the [Files API](./FILES.md) to publish your static website and then you'll get a multihash you can link to.
+But when you need to make a change, a problem arises: you get a new multihash because you now have a different content.
+And it is not possible for you to be always giving others the new address.

-With it, you can use one address for your website which points to the newest version of your website.
-Let's imagine you already have the multiahash of your website files.
+Here's where the Name API comes in handy.
+With it, you can use one static multihash for your website under IPNS (InterPlanetary Name Service).
+This way, you can have one single multihash poiting to the newest version of your website.

 ```JavaScript
 // The address of your files.